A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Introduction

-The results in this note are not surprising.
-Intuitively, in a context where all finitely many elements that can ever appear are known beforehand, we can replace universal quantification by a disjunction of the possible situations and, in this way, can get rid of nesting.
+The results in this paper are not surprising.
+It is intuitive that in a context where all finitely many (graph) elements that can ever appear are known beforehand, properties of these graphs can be expressed as a Boolean combination of non-nested graph patterns that list the different ways in which the property in question can (should not) hold.
 Still, making this precise is somewhat subtle.
 Moreover, in~\cite{KZ26}, we develop an interesting application of the results presented here.
 Considerably generalising work of Horcas et al.~\cite{HSBMZ22}, we there present an approach to \emph{non-blocking consistency-preserving subgraph transformation}, where, from a given subgraph transformation rule, we derive a family of rules that (i) contain the given rule as subrule, (ii) cannot introduce violations of the given constraints upon application and (iii) are not blocked by application conditions.
 Instead, the original rule is amended by additional actions that immediately remedy introduced constraint violations.
 We see considerable potential of this rule construction in particular in the context of \emph{model-driven optimisation}~\cite{JKLT23}.
-Importantly, this rule construction we develop in~\cite{KZ26} is based on the normal form for conditions in $\Sub{T}$ we develop in this note.
+Importantly, the rule construction we develop in~\cite{KZ26} is based on the normal form for conditions in $\Sub{T}$ we develop here.